-Turkish Policy Quarterly (TPQ) is an Istanbul-based journal aiming to foster original thinking and constructive policy debates on Turkey and its neighborhood.
+Turkish Policy Quarterly (TPQ) is an Istanbul-based journal aiming to foster original thinking and constructive policy debates on Turkey and the broader global context.
 The journal has been published on a quarterly basis since 2002.
 TPQ focuses on Turkey's broader neighborhood with a global outlook and bridges research with policy-making.

-TPQ has a 16-year track record of providing its global audience with balanced, inter-disciplinary, and independent coverage.
-TPQ engages decision makers, opinion leaders, practitioners, the business community and international investors, members of the media and academia.
-A list of some of the well-known individuals who have contributed articles or interviews to TPQ can be seen on this page: http://turkishpolicy.com/Guide-for-Contributors
+TPQ has an 18-year track record of providing its global audience with balanced, inter-disciplinary, and independent coverage.
+TPQ engages decision makers, opinion leaders, practitioners, the business community, international investors, and members of the media and academia.
+A list of some of the well-known individuals who have contributed articles or interviews to TPQ can be seen on this page: http://turkishpolicy.com/Guide-for-Contributors.

-Articles range from 2500 to 3500 words, analytical in style and ideally geared at constructive policy recommendations.
-All the content, articles and information can be accessed at TPQ's website.
+Articles range from 2000 to 3500 words, analytical in style and ideally geared at constructive policy recommendations.
+All the content, articles and information can be accessed on TPQ's website.

 TPQ's hardcopy circulation per issue is 3000 copies.
-Besides subscribers, hardcopy distribution includes university libraries, international think tanks, decision makers and political players, practitioners, and journalists in Europe, the US, Turkey, and neighboring regions.
+Besides our individual subscribers, hardcopy distribution includes university libraries, international think tanks, decision makers, political players, practitioners, and journalists- all in Europe, the US, Turkey, and around the globe.

-TPQ Roundtables have been held with distinguished partners and corporate sponsors including BP Turkey, Friedrich Naumann Foundation, MATRA Fund of the Consulate General of the Kingdom of the Netherlands in Istanbul, the German Marshall Fund of the United States – Black Sea Trust, The Center for Strategic Studies under the President of the Republic of Azerbaijan (SAM), Istanbul Bilgi University, Kadir Has University, and NATO’s Public Diplomacy Division to name some of them.
+TPQ Roundtables have been held with distinguished partners and corporate sponsors including BP Turkey, the Friedrich Naumann Foundation, the MATRA Fund of the Consulate General of the Kingdom of the Netherlands in Istanbul, the German Marshall Fund of the United States – Black Sea Trust, the Center for Strategic Studies under the President of the Republic of Azerbaijan (SAM), Istanbul Bilgi University, Kadir Has University, and NATO’s Public Diplomacy Division, to name but a few.
 TPQ roundtables generate high interest among the press, which greatly increases the outreach of the events.
 For a complete list of roundtables to date, please see: http://turkishpolicy.com/files/contentfile/file-tpq-kit-september-2018-8305.pdf